theghostbel/gdocs-table-downloader/README.md

 Please, take a look at the [example Google Spreadsheet](https://docs.google.com/spreadsheets/d/1oFig-VwfFKP3BLsW4ZgLiw5ftAfcD4jpcUwmXBdhCPU) file.
-[GTD CI (Github Actions)](https://github.com/theghostbel/gdocs-table-downloader/actions) use this file not only to ensure that the unit tests are passing, but also to ensure that integration with Google Sheets API is in a shape.
+[GTD CI (Github Actions)](https://github.com/theghostbel/gdocs-table-downloader/actions) use this file not only to ensure that the unit tests are passing but also to ensure that integration with Google Sheets API is in a shape.

 ## 📛 Our badges
 [![Node.js CI](https://github.com/theghostbel/gdocs-table-downloader/workflows/Node.js%20CI/badge.svg)](https://github.com/theghostbel/gdocs-table-downloader/actions)